codejones-hub/plutus/doc/tutorials/contract-testing.rst

 be performed--so the ``Lock`` action in the test case behaves as a no-op, which of course does not deposit a game token in wallet 2.
 It is time to link actions in a test to the emulator.

+*** In what sense have we created three contract instances?
+That is what the emulator output says, but surely there is only one contract instance, with three handles to it?
+Why do we need a separate handle for each wallet, anyway?
+I am missing something here. ***

 Performing actions
 ------------------